-Who knows when the chains will be off, and the boat, like the last glimmer of sunset, vanish into the night?
+Who knows when the chains will be off, and the boat, like the last glimmer of sunset, vanish into the night? ۸.

-THE day was when I did not keep myself in readiness for these and myself readiness for thee; and entering my heart unbidden even as one of the common crowd, unknown to me, my king, thou didst press the signet of eternity upon many a fleeting moment of my life.
+THE day was when I did not keep myself in readiness for thee; and entering my heart unbidden even as one of the common crowd, unknown to me, my king, thou didst press the signet of eternity upon many a fleeting moment of my life.